 Detailed tyre inspections are labour intensive and require vehicle downtime to perform a “tap” test.
 Again, autonomous fleets make this more challenging as access to perform inspections requires isolations in place and machine downtime.
 Manual inspections are unlikely to detect rock-cut separations and other tyre damage early in the development process, as they cannot be conducted frequently enough in modern autonomous fleet mining environments.

 There has been enormous investment in autonomous fleet driving technology.
 But human drivers also perform many tasks in the vehicle beyond driving.
 For example, smelling burning rubber, hearing a rattle or a squeak from the engine bay, feeling an abnormal vibration through the seat.
 To date nowhere near the same level of investment has been made into replacing these secondary driver functions.
 To maximise the performance of autonomous fleets and extract the full financial benefits of the investment in them, mine site operators need to embrace autonomous inspection and monitoring technologies.

 Each tire on a mining truck can cost as much as $50,000 AUD to replace.

-IMC had known for a while that separations could be detected with thermal imagers, and hand-held thermal cameras are commonly used at inspection bays.
-With a thermal camera, inspectors can detect hotspots caused by the separated materials of the tire rubbing against each other and creating friction.
-Hotspots show up even if tires are caked in mud—the usual case with mining trucks—whereas a visual inspection for delamination requires the tire to be washed off in order to detect traces of a puncture in the top layer of the tire.
+IMC had known for a while that tyre separations could be detected using hand-held thermal imagers.
+Inspectors can use the cameras to detect hot spots caused by the separated materials of the tire rubbing against each other and creating friction.
+These hot spots are visible even if tires are caked in mud—the usual case with mining trucks—whereas a visual inspection for delamination requires the tire to be washed off in order to detect traces of a puncture in the top layer of the tire.
 “It can be detected if you were doing a detailed visual inspection,” Snell says, “but in reality, getting the inspections done in real time without downtime, this is the only effective technology that I'm aware of.”

 Hotspots on tires detected with thermal imaging.